Pianist Dr. Daniel Swayze

-Quality Instruction As the holder of three advanced degrees in piano performance, I can offer you or your child access to traditions and insights on piano playing passed down to me from world-class artists, drawing from a line of teaching that connects back to Liszt and Beethoven.
-Recent students of mine have passed AP music examinations and received merit scholarships in music to universities.
+As the holder of three advanced degrees in piano performance, I can offer you or your child access to traditions and insights on piano playing passed down to me from world-class artists, drawing from a line of teaching that extends back to Liszt and Beethoven.
+Recent students of mine, such as this one, have passed AP music examinations and received merit scholarships in music to universities across the United States.

 I've taught all ages and welcome adults and children alike.
 Scroll through my Facebook page for a few videos of recent student performances.